to home page«Home

 Wargrave.
 He was 81 years of age.

-As for the rest of the family, in 1910 Lionel Arthur went to live in Victoria, British Columbia, until WWI, when he joined the Royal Field Artillery to fought in France as a Lieutenant with the British Expeditionary Force.
-He survived to return to Victoria.
+As for the rest of the family, in 1910 Lionel Arthur went to live in Victoria, British Columbia, until WWI, when he joined the Royal Field Artillery to fight in France as a Lieutenant with the British Expeditionary Force.
+He survived and returned to Victoria.
+He died age 74 on 26 October 1969, Ladysmith, British Columbia, Canada.

 Arthur Alexander was Captain 2nd/4th Battalion in the Royal Berkshire Regiment, was wounded in 1917 in France and killed in action during the closing months of WWI.